Download the PHP package phphd/exceptional-validation without Composer

 and $password

-Futures.
-But if there indeed were some exceptions, then Amp\CompositeException
+values.
+But if there were indeed some exceptions then Amp\CompositeException

-If you would like to use custom composite exception, read about ExceptionUnwrapper
+If you would like to use a custom composite exception, make sure to read about ExceptionUnwrapper

-Since current library is capable of processing composite exceptions (actually there are un-wrappers for Amp and Messenger exceptions), all our thrown exceptions will be processed and user will have the full stack of validation errors at hand.
+Since the library is capable of processing composite exceptions (with unwrappers for Amp and Messenger exceptions), all of our thrown exceptions will be processed, and the user will get the complete stack of validation errors at hand.

 Violation formatters